 Daniel Cross, 22, Rolla, was charged with second-degree murder in the death of his 60-year-old mother, Chong Cross.

 Christopher R. Blair, 39, was charged with second-degree arson.
 An insurance agent, he allegedly paid an employee to set the fire; that employee in turn hired two other people.
 Mickey T. Schlicker, 44, Martin D. Valley, 35, and Raymond D. Isgrigg, 49, all of Rolla, were also charged in connection with the arson of a house on Spencer Street.

 University officials assured the public the geothermal wells wouldn't affect the water table or water quality.

 A squirrel caused an electrical fault that led to a small fire at the Holiday Inn Express Hotel and Suites late in the month.

-The mother of the Midyett boys was charged Friday, Aug.
+Page 7 of 9 - The mother of the Midyett boys was charged Friday, Aug.
 31, in Meade County, Kan., with two counts of a felony charge of aggravated interference with parental custody.
 Jetta Midyett, 32, formerly of Lenox, also known as Rachel Ellis, was charged.